lightning/bolts/08-transport.md

     * where `s` is the static public key of the initiator
 2. `h = SHA-256(h || c)`
 3. `ss = ECDH(re, s.priv)`
-    * where `re` is the ephemeral public key of the responder.
+    * where `re` is the ephemeral public key of the responder
 4. `ck, temp_k3 = HKDF(ck, ss)`
     * The final intermediate shared secret is mixed into the running chaining key.
 5. `t = encryptWithAD(temp_k3, 0, h, zero)`